 Adopting this strategy will require consistency, and you’ll need to figure out ways to free up cash so you can make those extra payments.

-6. Balance Transfers
+7. Balance Transfers

 For example, take an account with a greater interest rate and transfer the balance to another card with a lower rate.
 It’s like you’re using one credit card to pay off another, giving you an overall lower interest rate.
-Balance transfers are a handy solution if you’re deep in credit card debt and want to pay it off quicker.
+Balance transfers are a handy solution if you’re deep in credit card debt and want to pay it off quickly.